Universum GANs: Improving GANs through contradictions

+$D$ = Discriminator, $G$ = Generator, $h_D$ = Decision rule as in \eqref{eq_dec_rule} induced by $D$.
 Note that the GAN game in \eqref{eq_gan_play1} and \eqref{eq_gan_play2} has the same intuition as the original semi-supervised GAN \cite{salimans2016improved}.
 That is, Player 1 estimates a discriminator that explains the training samples (classes $1$ through $L$) while simultaneously identifying the generated samples to not belong to any class.
 On the other hand, Player 2 confuses the discriminator by generating samples as belonging to one of the discriminator classes.
 However, different from~\cite{salimans2016improved} we do not assign all the generated samples to belong to one separate class (say $L+1$).
 Rather, we utilize the universum setting and treat the generated samples as contradictions.
 This is a more desirable setting, as it does not make an overgeneralized assumption that \textit{all the generated samples belong to the same class $L+1$}.
 Next we provide the theoretical justification behind our formulation in Proposition \ref{prop_UGAN}.
-Here we use a discriminator that estimates a multi-valued function $f = [f_1,\ldots,f_L]$ with parameterization $f_l = \mathbf{w}_l^{\top} \phi(\mathbf{x})$, and the decision rule as in~\eqref{eq_dec_rule}.
-To simplify the proof we use the following assumption, \begin{assumption} (Realizability) There exist a measurable function $h^*$ that achieves zero Bayes Risk on the training data distribution $R(h^*) = \mathbbm{E}_{(\mathbf{x},y) \sim \mathcal{D}_{\mathcal{X}} \times \mathcal{D}_{\mathcal{Y}}}[\mathbbm{1}_{y=h^*(\mathbf{x})}] = 0$ \end{assumption} \begin{proposition} (Consistency) Under assumption \ref{assumption_bayes} with $C_G \leq 1$, the optimal $(D^*,G^*)$ that solves the GAN game in~\eqref{eq_gan_play1} and~\eqref{eq_gan_play2} satisfies the following. \begin{enumerate}[nosep, label=(\roman*)] \item $D^*$ achieves the Bayes Risk on $(\mathbf{x},y) \sim \mathcal{D}_{\mathcal{X}} \times \mathcal{D}_{\mathcal{Y}}$, i.e., $R(D^*) = 0$. \item The support of the generated data (i.e. support of \; $\mathbbm{P}_{G^*}$) is contained in $\mathcal{X}$. \end{enumerate} \end{proposition} The proposition shows that the 2-player game in~\eqref{eq_gan_play1} and~\eqref{eq_gan_play2} indeed generates samples from the training data distribution; while achieving the best possible generalization performance for the discriminator.
-However, the proposition holds for a strong assumption~\ref{assumption_bayes}.
+Here we use a discriminator that estimates a multi-valued function $f = [f_1,\ldots,f_L]$ and the decision rule $h$ as in~\eqref{eq_dec_rule}.
+To simplify the proof we use the following assumption, \begin{assumption} (Realizability) There exist a measurable function $h^*$ that achieves zero Bayes Risk on the training data distribution $R(h^*) = \mathbbm{E}_{(\mathbf{x},y) \sim \mathcal{D}_{\mathcal{X}} \times \mathcal{D}_{\mathcal{Y}}}[\mathbbm{1}_{y=h^*(\mathbf{x})}] = 0$ \end{assumption} \begin{proposition} (Consistency) Under assumption \ref{assumption_bayes} $ \exists \; C_G \leq 1$ such that the optimal $(D^*,G^*)$ that solves the GAN game in~\eqref{eq_gan_play1} and~\eqref{eq_gan_play2} satisfies the following, \begin{enumerate}[nosep, label=(\roman*)] \item $D^*$ achieves Bayes Risk on $(\mathbf{x},y) \sim \mathcal{D}_{\mathcal{X}} \times \mathcal{D}_{\mathcal{Y}}$, i.e., $R(h_{D^*}) = 0$. \item The support of the generated data (i.e. support of \; $\mathbbm{P}_{G^*}$) is contained in $\mathcal{X}$. \end{enumerate} \end{proposition} The above proposition establishes that the 2-player game in~\eqref{eq_gan_play1} and~\eqref{eq_gan_play2} indeed generates samples from the training data distribution; while achieving the best possible generalization performance for the discriminator.
+However, the proposition holds under a strong assumption~\ref{assumption_bayes}.
 This assumption provides us with a mathematical construct that simplifies the proof significantly.
-We argue that the proposition \ref{prop_UGAN} holds even without the realizability assumption. \begin{claim} For appropriately selected $C_G$, the proposition \eqref{prop_UGAN} holds without the realizability assumption~\ref{assumption_bayes}. \end{claim}
+However, we argue that the proposition \ref{prop_UGAN} holds even without the realizability assumption. \begin{claim} For appropriately selected $C_G$, the proposition \eqref{prop_UGAN} holds without assumption~\ref{assumption_bayes}. \end{claim}